-4. Vendors

-- a.
-Admission of vendors to USAH areas is preapproved and monitored. - Repair or service representatives requiring access to the buildings on a recurring basis are excluded from this policy and are badged and monitored through Facilities Management.

-- c.
-Vendors are expected to contact the department head/attending physician for an appointment through Facilities Management. - d.
-Vendors seeking contact with hospital departments and/or the physician staff are required to wear the kiosk generated authorization badge at all times. - e.
-Kiosks at University Hospital are located in the OR, main hospital lobby and cath lab.
-At USACW, kiosks are located in the main hospital lobby and the OR. - f.
-Vendors are expected to sign out in the vendor tracking system. - g.
-Vendors may not loiter within the hospitals or clinics for the purpose of contacting physicians or other health care providers. - h.
-Vendors may not engage in any detailing, promotional, or educational activities on the inpatient floors. - i.
+- i.
 Any representative found in a patient care area will be removed, and repeat offenders will be denied access to USAH. - j.
 Vendors may not, at any time, promote or offer professionally non-relevant activities, such as raffles, sweepstakes, contests, and tickets to cultural or sporting events. - k.
 Vendors may meet with the chief of service or designee by appointment. - I. Vendors may provide lunch meals and leave promotional materials, only with prior authorization by the chief of service or designee. - m.
 Vendors may attend but may not participate in any educational programs. - n.
-Vendors may not offer scholarship, grants, or funds directly to any trainee.

-5. Vendor/Industry Support of Educational Conferences

-- a.
-Vendors may recommend and sponsor a physician guest speaker for an educational conference, as long as - 1) A faculty member approves the speaker and topic, - 2) There is full disclosure of the speaker's conflicts of interest, and - 3) At least one attending physician is present to moderate/respond to content. - 4) In this setting, vendors may be present but may not address the attendees. - 5) These criteria are consistent with standards of the ACGME. - Presentations by company-sponsored physicians must be objective, fair, and balanced, and be based on available research data.
+Vendors may not offer scholarship, grants, or funds directly to any trainee. - 5.
+Vendor/Industry Support of Educational Conferences - a.
+Vendors may recommend and sponsor a physician guest speaker for an educational conference, as long as: - 1) A faculty member approves the speaker and topic, - 2) There is full disclosure of the speaker's conflicts of interest, and - 3) At least one attending physician is present to moderate/respond to content. - 4) Vendors does not address the attendees (in this setting). - 5) These criteria are consistent with standards of the ACGME. - b.
+Presentations by company-sponsored physicians must be objective, fair, and balanced, and be based on available research data.
 Drugs should be referred to by their generic names. - c.
 Funds offered by vendors for trainee educational activities, including scholarship or support for attendance at professional conferences, must be given directly to a program director or USAH, not the trainees.
-Faculty members must retain full educational discretion over the use of such funds.

-6. Presentation by Vendors
+Faculty members must retain full educational discretion over the use of such funds. - 6.
+Presentation by Vendors - a.

-- a.
 Presentations by vendors may have specific value in terms of assisting faculty member(s) in educating trainees in the analysis of promotional material and in recognizing marketing techniques. - b.
-Presentations by vendors attended by trainees in either inpatient or outpatient settings, must conform to the following:

-- 1) All presentations by vendors must be organized and directed by the chief of service or designee; - 2) Attendees must include at least one physician faculty member; - Vendors must make promotional materials to be used during the presentation available to the faculty member preceptor prior to the meeting in a time frame acceptable to the preceptor; - 4) A faculty member should be prepared to discuss the promoted material in an objective and evidence-based fashion or assign this responsibility to a trainee. - 5) This preparation may include critical review of the promotional material, presentation of additional or refuting studies, referencing the promoted information with consensus panel statements, position paper, etc.; and, - 6) The vendor may remain for the discussion portion of the meeting at the discretion of the physician faculty member in attendance.
+Presentations by vendors attended by trainees in either inpatient or outpatient settings, must conform to the following: - 1) All presentations by vendors must be organized and directed by the chief of service or designee; - 2) Attendees must include at least one physician faculty member; - Vendors must make promotional materials to be used during the presentation available to the faculty member preceptor prior to the meeting in a time frame acceptable to the preceptor; - 4) A faculty member should be prepared to discuss the promoted material in an objective and evidence-based fashion or assign this responsibility to a trainee. - 5) This preparation may include critical review of the promotional material, presentation of additional or refuting studies, referencing the promoted information with consensus panel statements, position paper, etc.; and,

-7. Gifts